DannieMo/Portfolio-Website/README.md

 # Portfolio-Website

-In this milestone of my portfolio website, we implemented a popup window that includes the project details in both desktop and mobile application using JavaScript.
+In this milestone of my portfolio website, we implemented a form validation using javascript.
+This client-side validation is set to catch and throw errors in the UI when the user fills in the wrong data in the input.

 [image]!![image](https://user-images.githubusercontent.com/53879944/128398695-4016d93d-42ad-48d1-ba01-8a81f4c1e50d.png)